Welcome to the

 our role

-To break the dependency on fossil fuels in the Niger Delta and provide opportunities for communities to improve their local economies, the YEAC UK and YEAC Nigeria are rolling out a programme of Solar PV mini-grids in hard-to-reach communities in the Niger Delta region.
-This approach is distinctive and is uniquely positioned to:
+To break the dependency on illegally obtained fossil fuels and provide opportunities for communities to re-build their local economies, the YEAC UK and CEAD are rolling out a programme of Solar PV mini-grids in hard to reach communities in the Niger Delta region.
+Our approach is distinctive and uniquely positioned to:

-Ensure successful and effective community and community leader engagement
+Ensure effective and successful community and community engagement

-Scale fast through the creation of a ‘pipeline’ of viable and feasible projects
+Scale fast through the creation of a ‘pipeline’ of feasible projects

-Quickly identify and support productive use initiatives in the communities served
+Identify and support ‘productive use’ initiatives in the communities served

-Ensure the project is benefiting all stakeholders with particular focus on generating transferable skills in local communities
+Benefit all stakeholders with particular focus on transferable skills

 Helena